dustinpfister/blog_posts/_posts/phaser-math-wrap-and-clamp.md

 ## 1 - What to know

 This is a post on the html5 game framework phaser CE, in this post I am using [phaser ce 2.11.0](https://github.com/photonstorm/phaser-ce/tree/v2.11.0) when making the code examples.
-This is not a getting started post on phaser of javaScript in general.
+This is not a [getting started post on phaser](/2017/10/04/phaser-getting-started/) or on getting started with [javaScript in general](/2018/11/27/js-getting-started/).
+So I assume hat you have at least some experience when it comes to the very basics of client side javaScript and how to make use of an external framework such as phaser.

 ## 2 - A quick examples of Phaser.Math.wrap